-SOC 595 - Special Topics in Inequality (3)
+SOC 597 - Special Topics in Inequality (3)

+Graduates only or instructor consent.
 Students will examine a specific topic developed by the faculty member teaching the course.
 This course will examine inequality and its implications for various contemporary issues.
-Students will apply research methods training and theoretical analysis to a research project culminating in a written paper and presentation.
-Repeatable under different subtitles, maximum 3 times.
+Repeatable under different subtitles, maximum of 3 times.